matthieudelaro/nvidia-docker-wiki/NVIDIA-driver.md

 ```
 $ ls -R `docker volume inspect -f "{{ .Mountpoint }}" nvidia_driver_361.48`
 ```
 We don’t recommend solutions based on locating the libraries through `find` since you might pick stray libraries from an older driver install.
+We recommend to suffix the name of the volume with the driver version, this would prevent mayhem if you update your driver but forget to recreate a new volume.